liangzheng816/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

    :::image type="content" source="media/mm-cloud-reports-download-dropdown.png" alt-text="Dropdown menu for downloading either detailed or summary reports.":::

 3. You can access reports you've requested by selecting **Recent actions** icon from the menu bar at the top right of the screen.
-Reports generated can be accessed for up to seve days.
+Reports generated can be accessed for up to seven days.

 ### Download Migration reports